saemol/airbnb-seattle/README.md

 ## Project Motivation

-Using AirBnB data from Seattle to answer the following questions:
+Using Airbnb data from Seattle to answer the following questions:

 * 1. What are the prices and how many listings are there for different parts of Seattle?